Didi1081/Bamazon/README.md

 ## Overview
-This is an Amazon-like store front using Node.js and MySQL.
+This is an Amazon-like store front inventory system using Node.js and MySQL.

 ## Demo